risk-first/website/menagerie/Software-Dependency-Risk.md

 One thing that none of the sources consider (at least from the outset) is the [Complexity Risk](Complexity-Risk) of using a solution:
  - Does it drag in lots of extra dependencies that seem unnecessary for the job in hand?
 If so, you could end up in [Dependency Hell](https://en.wikipedia.org/wiki/Dependency_hell), with multiple, conflicting versions of libraries in the project.
  - Do you already have a dependency providing this functionality?
 So many times, I've worked on projects that import a _new_ dependency when some existing (perhaps transitive) dependency has _already brought in the functionality_.
-For example, there are plenty of libraries for [JSON](https://en.wikipedia.org/wiki/JSON) marshalling, but if I'm also using a web framework the chances are it already has a dependency on one already.
+For example, there are plenty of libraries for [JSON](https://en.wikipedia.org/wiki/JSON) marshaling, but if I'm also using a web framework the chances are it already has a dependency on one already.
  - Does it contain lots of functionality that isn’t relevant to the task you want it to accomplish?  e.g. Using Java when a shell script would do (on a non-Java project)

-To give an extreme example of this, I once worked on an application which used [Hazlecast](https://en.wikipedia.org/wiki/Hazelcast) to cache log-in session tokens for a 3rd party datasource.
+To give an extreme example of this, I once worked on an application which used [Hazlecast](https://en.wikipedia.org/wiki/Hazelcast) to cache log-in session tokens for a 3rd party data-source.
 But, the app is only used once every month, and session IDs can be obtained in milliseconds.
 So... why cache them?
 Although Hazlecast is an excellent choice for in-memory caching across multiple JVMs, it is a complex piece of software (after all, it does lots of stuff).
 By doing this, you have introduced extra dependency risk, cache invalidation risks, networking risks, synchronisation risks and so on, for actually no benefit at all...
 Unless, it’s about [CV Building](Agency-Risk#CV-building).

 Sometimes, the amount of complexity _goes up_ when you use a dependency for _good reason_.  <!-- tweet-end --> For example, in Java, you can use [Java Database Connectivity (JDBC)](https://en.wikipedia.org/wiki/Java_Database_Connectivity) to interface with various types of database.
 [Spring Framework](https://en.wikipedia.org/wiki/Spring_Framework) (a popular Java library) provides a thing called a `JDBCTemplate`.
 This actually makes your code _more_ complex, and can prove very difficult to debug.
 However, it prevents some security issues, handles resource disposal and makes database access more efficient.
 None of those are essential to interfacing with the database, but not using them is [Technical Debt](Complexity-Risk#technical-debt) that can bite you later on.